Stress Free Zone

 SFZ mindfulness services teach skills for working with the mind/body system in ways that not only help us feel better in the moment but also help increase awareness of mental habits that keep us locked into reactive, unhelpful behaviors.
 With increased awareness we can begin to break those habits and experience some freedom from them.

-Research-supported benefits of a regular mindfulness practice include:
+The research-supported benefits of a regular mindfulness practice extend beyond stress reduction and include:

 - Decreased anxiety